Asabeneh/30-Days-Of-JavaScript/10_Day_Sets_and_Maps/10_day_Sets_and_Maps.md

 ### Intersection of sets

 To find an intersection of two sets can be achieved using filter.
-Lets find the union of set A and set B (A ∩ B)
+Lets find the intersection of set A and set B (A ∩ B)

 ```js
 let a = [1, 2, 3, 4, 5]